Historical Roots: 6 Types of Hydroponic Gardening Systems and Countertop Planters

 6. Nutrient Film System

-Whenyou think of hydroponics, may be thinking about a Nutrient Film System (NFT.)
+When thinking about growing using hydroponics, think about employing a Nutrient Film System (NFT.)
 This system involves a continuous nutrient flow, so it doesn’t require a timer.
 The nutrient solution is pumped over the plant roots onto a grow tray, then drained into a reservoir.
 The plants are typically grown in small pots, their roots suspended into the nutrient solution without any additional growing medium other than air.

 Next: A very cool design for a Nutrient Film System hydroponic planter.